preethikrishnamoorthy/organic-apples/README.md

 Datavant Future of Healthcare Hackathon Submission 2022

 Running instructions:
 Please run this tool with the developer console open.
-If you type in "instagram", "twitter", or "facebook" into the Google search bar, you should see that a warning pops up telling you that social media sites track data.
+If you type in "instagram", "twitter", or "facebook" into the Google search bar, you should see that a warning pops up.
+If no warning comes up, we suggest refreshing.

 Tutorials used:
 https://developer.chrome.com/docs/extensions/mv3/messaging/: referenced example for querying tabs in popup.js and adding listener in content-script.js, but modified with our own functions as necessary